-(NOTE 1) On the control panel PCB is a scanner open sensor.

-(NOTE 2) On the carriage PCB are a paper width sensor, CR encoder sensor and head thermistor.

-(NOTE 4) On the PF sensor PCB are a registration sensor and PF encoder sensor.

-(NOTE 3) On the maintenance unit is a purge cam switch.

-\1 MFC820CW \2 MFC640CW \3 MFC820CW/640CW

-Disassembly Flowchart
+- (NOTE 1) On the control panel PCB are document front and rear sensors.
+In the rubber keypad in the control panel ASSY is a cover open sensor. - (NOTE 2) On the ink cartridge PCB in the ink refill ASSY are four ink cartridge sensors.
+Also on the ink refill ASSY is a large-volume ink cartridge sensor. - (NOTE 3) On the carriage PCB are a paper width sensor, CR encoder sensor and head thermistor. - (NOTE 4) On the maintenance unit is a purge cam switch. - (NOTE 5) On the PF sensor PCB are a registration sensor and PF encoder sensor.